mosra/m.css/doc/doxygen.rst

     this unnecessary, there's also search for this)
 -   Verbatim listing of parsed headers, "Includes" and "Included By" lists are not present (use your IDE or GitHub instead)
--   Brief description for enum values is ignored (only the detailed description is used, as the brief description was never used anywhere else than next to the detailed description)
 -   Initializers of defines and variables are unconditionally ignored (one can always look in the sources, if really needed)
 -   No section with list of examples or linking from function/class